skip to main content

 Charitable Remainder Trust

 Like the Charitable Gift Annuity, the Charitable Remainder Trust (CRT) also provides an upfront charitable income tax deduction and tax-advantaged income stream for a period of years or life.
-CRTs can be created during life, or as part of the estate plan after death.
+CRTs can be created during life or as part of the estate plan after death.
 They can also be created directly with a charitable organization (mostly larger organizations offer CRTs) or by the donor directly, in which case multiple charities or a DAF can be named as remainder trust beneficiaries.

 After the end of the CRT term or death of the last income beneficiary, the remaining CRT assets are distributed to designated charitable beneficiaries.
 Depending on how the CRT is drafted, the trustee may be given the power to change the charitable remainder beneficiaries during the term of the trust.

-Charitable Lead Trusts
+Charitable Lead Trust

 The inverse of the CRT is the Charitable Lead Trust (CLT).
 CLTs can have a fixed (known as a CLAT) or varying payment (known as a CLUT) and a term of years or lifetime term.
 They can be created during life or as part of the estate plan at death.
-Unlike the CRT, the CLT makes its annual payment to one or more charities and has its remainder interest either revert to the grantor or more commonly, pass to designated beneficiaries as a longer-term discounted gift.
+Unlike the CRT, the CLT makes its annual payment to one or more charities and has its remainder interest either revert to the grantor, or more commonly, pass to designated beneficiaries as a longer-term discounted gift.
 The CLT is also a more complex strategy that requires both legal and accounting considerations.
 Depending on how the CLT is set up, it can also provide a large upfront income tax deduction.
 Learn more about CLATs here.

-Beneficiary Designations / Naming Charities in your Estate Plan
+Beneficiary Designations / Naming Charities in Your Estate Plan

 Conclusion

 This material should not be construed as a recommendation, offer to sell, or solicitation of an offer to buy a particular security or investment strategy.
 The information provided is for informational purposes only and should not be relied upon for accounting, legal, or tax advice.
-While the information is deemed reliable, Wealthspire Advisors cannot guarantee its accuracy, completeness, or suitability for any purpose, and makes no warranties with regard to the results to be obtained from its use.
+While the information is deemed reliable, Wealthspire cannot guarantee its accuracy, completeness, or suitability for any purpose, and makes no warranties with regard to the results to be obtained from its use.

-Wealthspire Advisors and its representatives do not provide legal or tax advice, and Wealthspire Advisors does not act as law, accounting, or tax firm.
-Services provided by Wealthspire Advisors are not intended to replace any tax, legal or accounting advice from a tax/legal/accounting professional.
-Certain employees of Wealthspire Advisors may be certified public accountants or licensed to practice law.
-However, these employees do not provide tax, legal, or accounting services to any of clients of Wealthspire Advisors, and clients should be mindful that no attorney/client relationship is established with any of Wealthspire Advisors’ employees who are also licensed attorneys.
+Certain employees of Wealthspire may be certified public accountants or licensed to practice law.
+However, these employees do not provide tax, legal, or accounting services to any of clients of Wealthspire, and clients should be mindful that no attorney/client relationship is established with any of Wealthspire employees who are also licensed attorneys.

 About Craig Fasano, J.D.